 - Religious activities

 Archaeologists had also found some small buildings but they were not common.

 The “lower town” is made up of numerous lower mounds that lie to the east and may represent multiple walled neighborhoods.

 Termed “lower town” by the archaeologists that excavated it this envelope in the broad scope of where most of Mohenjo-Daro citizens resided.
-Four avenues running from east to west.
+Four avenues run from east to west.
 The avenues are several meters wide and have drained running down the middle or side of the road.
 The avenues divide the lower town into many blocks alleyways and lanes further divided these blocks

 Features Of Houses In Lower Town

 Most of the homes are made of baked bricks in a standard size of 28 x 14 x 7 centimeters.
-Archaeological evidence such as the remains of stairways seems to suggest that many of the buildings had two storeys.
+Archaeological evidence such as the remains of stairways seems to suggest that many of the buildings had two stories.
 People had access to clean water either from wells within their homes or from public walls in the streets.
 Every hour had its bathroom paved with brick drains.
-Some houses have remains of staircases to over to public and private wells that have been found at Mohenjo-Daro.
+Some houses have remains of staircases over to public and private wells that have been found at Mohenjo-Daro.

 The Great Bath

 The Great Bath is one of the well-known structures among the ruins of the ancient Indus valley civilization at Mohenjo-Daro in Sindh Pakistan Archaeological evidence indicates that the Great Bath was built in the 3rd millennium BCE, soon after the raising of the citadel “ mound on which it is located.